dwyl/process-handbook/corporation-tax.md

 ## DISCLAIMER

+**This process is for filing your company tax return with UK HMRC online.
+It is correct _only_ at the time of writing (November 2018).
+This is not legal or financial advice.
+You are entirely responsible for your HMRC filings.**

-This documentation is written *entirely* with FocusHub in mind. **Use it only as a guide**, and make sure you are reading every question fully, and answering truthfully and accurately for *your* business.
+This documentation is written *entirely* with FocusHub (a **micro-entity** company) in mind. **Use it only as a guide**, and make sure you are reading every question fully, and answering truthfully and accurately for *your* business.

 Please also note that your accounting software might use different terminology (e.g. `sales` vs `revenue` vs `turnover`)